One

 One.

-Have you come here dis for for (D5)give ness?
+Have you come here for for ness?

-or leave Have you come to raise the (G)dead?
+or leave Have you come to raise the

 and to the le pers in your (Gsus4)head?

-Well it’s Did I ask too much,
+Well it’s Did I ask too

-more than a lot?
+more than a

 You gave me no thing, now it’s to all I got.

-We’re one but we’re not the same, share well get we hurt each oth er, then we car - don’t care
+We’re one but we’re not the same, share well get we hurt oth er, then we car - don’t care

 for (Am)it.